goombado/MTRX2700_Assignment_3/README.md

 ### UI

 The UI is created in python with the tkinter module.
 It essentially forms the core of this project as it sends the scan command to the dragon board, receives information about the detected object and outputs it in the form as a receipt.
-It also allows for the final checkout button, where the full receipt will be printed and an exit button is included to exit the program
+It also allows for the final checkout button, where the full receipt will be printed and an exit button is included to exit the program.

+Firstly, when the Scan button is pressed, serial data is sent to the Dragonboard.
+When a carriage return byte is read from serial, the Dragonboard begins scanning the object in front of it, and outputting this data to serial.
+The UI reads this data, and writes to "detected.csv" until a terminating "END" message is received via serial from the board.
+When this message is received, the UI knows that all scans have been performed, and can move onto detection.

 #### Detailed Description